Skip to content

 extends fun storeRef(self: Builder, cell: Cell): Builder;

-Stores a reference cell into the copy of the Builder.
+Stores a reference cell into a copy of the Builder.
 Returns that copy.

 As a single Cell can store up to 44 references, attempts to store more throw an exception with exit code 8: Cell overflow.